 The total construction cost for the proposed project is estimated at $2.9 million, including construction management and other support services.
 In June 2014, the construction contract was awarded to O.C.
 Jones & Sons, Inc., through a competitive bid process.
 The proposed project will be funded with OCII funds; it will not utilize any federal or state funds.
+O.C.
+Jones & Sons was awarded the contract with a total of 38.3% small business participation, ensuring that small and local businesses will benefit from the economic impact of this project.
 Construction of the proposed project is scheduled to begin in September 2014 and will take approximately seven months to complete.
 The ramp will remain open during construction to traffic heading to northbound Fremont Street.

 Project Capital Costs

 |Construction||$2,935,000||Office of Investment